datawire/ambassador-docs/docs/edge-stack/1.13/topics/using/rate-limits/rate-limits.md

   service: catalog
   labels:
     ambassador:                     # the label domain
-    - string_request_label:           # the label group name -- useful for humans, ignored by Ambassador
+    - string_request_label:           # the label group name -- useful for humans, ignored by $productName$
       - catalog                         # annotate the request with `generic_key=catalog`
     - header_request_label:           # another label group name
       - headerkey:                      # The name of the label